kevin-3006/Individual-Wiki/Lab2/README.md

 ### Configure the projects

 * Q1.
-Create a new project based on the ESP8266 SDK example titled "hello_world".
+Create an example application with three tasks that are created in app_main.
 * Q2.
-Create a new project based on the RTOS SDK example titled "gpio".
+Adjust Q1 to utilize round-robin scheduling or mutexes.
 * Q3.
-Create a new project based on the RTOS SDK example titled "i2c".
+Use the IDLE "hook" function to put the processor to sleep.

 ### Build and Flash